JungXue/learn_github/README.md

 Here is a list of supported languages and lexers (by [Jeanine Adkisson](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers)

-I personally have the needs for LaTeX, R, Markdown, HTML, unfortunately I dont think there are option for SAS.
+I personally have the needs for R, Markdown, HTML, unfortunately I dont think there are option for SAS~nor LaTeX.

 ```markdown
 > ```markdown